aws/karpenter-provider-aws/website/content/en/preview/tasks/deprovisioning.md

 * nodes with lower priority pods

 {{% alert title="Note" color="primary" %}}
-Karpenter only uses the deletion consolidation mechanism for spot nodes.
+For spot nodes, Karpenter only uses the deletion consolidation mechanism.
 It will not replace a spot node with a cheaper spot node.
 Spot instance types are selected with the `capacity-optimized-prioritized` strategy and often the cheapest spot instance type is not launched due to the likelihood of interruption.
 Consolidation would then replace the spot instance with a cheaper instance negating the `capacity-optimized-prioritized` strategy entirely and increasing interruption rate.
 {{% /alert %}}

 ## What can cause deprovisioning to fail?